 - Ride a bike or take a hike.

 Take a look at EGLE's Earth Day video playlist and see what staff are doing to celebrate this year!

-The Michigan Department of Environment, Great Lakes, and Energy (EGLE), the Department of Natural Resources (DNR), and the Michigan Department of Agriculture and Rural Development (MDARD) will come together to celebrate Earth Day on Wednesday, April 22, 2020 at Constitution Hall in Lansing, Michigan.
+As we at the Michigan Department of Environment, Great Lakes, and Energy, the Michigan Department of Natural Resources, and the Michigan Department of Agriculture and Rural Development continue to identify ways to celebrate Earth Day’s 50th anniversary, we invite you to join in with your own sustainable activities.